AlexanderWillner/deepl-alfred-workflow2/README.md

 ## Usage

-To activate this workflow use the default keyword ```dl```, enter the passage you wanna get translated.
+To activate this workflow use the default keyword ```dl```, enter the passage you wanna get translated and end the input with ```.```.
 Source and destination language will be inferred automatically.

 ![Search](Screenshot-Search.png)

-After 1-2 seconds you get the translation.This is just an example.
+After 1-2 seconds you get the translation.
+This is just an example.

 ![Result](Screenshot-Result.png)